top-quark/sudoku.js/README.md

 solutions).
 Designing a puzzle starts with a <em>random</em> solution so this routine allows the possibilities at each step to be randomized.

-As for `offset`, this may be specified by the `solve` and `hint` methods.
-Consider the following puzzle:
+<code>n</code> keeps track of the progress towards a solution while <code>index</code> is
+the index of the cell.
+As to why there are two values and why they might be different, consider the following puzzle:
 ```
 000 000 014
 790 000 000